-It's really upsetting if one of your guinea pigs becomes ill.
-There are some simple steps you can take to help keep your guinea pigs happy and healthy.
+It's really upsetting if you're worried one of your guinea pigs is ill.
+Knowing the signs to look out for, as well as the simple steps you can take to check your guinea pigs, will help you keep them happy and healthy.

-By watching your guinea pigs' behaviour each day, you'll quickly learn what's normal for them.
-It'll be easier for you to spot any signs that they're under the weather.
+It’s important to watch your guinea pigs and learn about their behaviour and routine each day, you'll quickly learn what's normal for them.
+This will make it easier for you to spot any signs that they're under the weather.

-- Big weight loss or weight gain over a short time
+- Big weight loss or weight gain (especially over a short time)

 - Lack of energy/sleeping more than usual